nicholasneo78/pat-a-pet/README.md

 # Pat A Pet

 An "easy" Android application made by us for CE2006, Software Engineering.
-This project deals with PetBacker.
+This project deals with PetBacker issues.
 PetBacker is a platform that lets you show the world about your pet or hire trusted Pet Sitter for boarding, walking, grooming and daycare securely.

 ## Getting Started